Coarse Aggregate Test

 IRC recommended the Flakiness Index Value

-IRC recommended the Flakiness index value for road construction is below 35%.
+IRC recommended the Flakiness index value for road construction be below 35%.

 |SR NO.||TYPE OF CONSTRUCTION||ALLOWABLE FLAKINESS INDEX|

 |lower granular layer||15%|

 |6||Dense bituminous macadam||35%|